physical-computation/Sesame-logger/README.md

 - Warp logger doesn't support hotplug disconnect / reconnect
 - Add an option to the log function to commit every 'n' minutes (should probably make commit* a function of fileStructure class)
 - Spectrometer logger currently uses the last set scan profile.
 This could be changed, but need to remember to keep this consistent.
+- Optionally create a readme.md for each sensor directory created, to record sensor position for a print.
+- (Idea), allow timestamped webcam logging, perhaps in sync with spectrometer?

 ## Notes and References